CableOne.Net High Speed Internet Access Service

 Users may also monitor their bandwidth usage in the MyBandwidth section of http://myaccount.cableone.net

 What is Excessive Use?

 Excessive use means bandwidth or data usage that is significantly higher than typical usage for which our network is designed.
 Excessive Users consume so much data that their usage could negatively impact the Service provided to other customers.
-In order to ensure an optimized Internet experience for all customers, data guidelines have been assigned to all Internet services, and are subject to change.
+In order to ensure an optimized Internet experience for all customers, data guidelines have been assigned to all Internet services.